scipy/scipy/doc/source/tutorial/signal.rst

     >>> np.allclose(z1_r, z)
     True

-Note that the classic implementation returns a signal, which is longer than the original.
+Note that the legacy implementation returns a signal, which is longer than the original.
 On the other hand, the new `istft` allows the length signal length or the slice to be specified.
 The deviation in length in the old implementation is caused by the fact the signal length is not a multiple of the slices.

-Further differences between the new and classic versions in this example are:
+Further differences between the new and legacy versions in this example are:

 * The parameter ``fft_typ='centered'`` ensures that the zero frequency is vertically centered for two-sided FFTs in the plot.
-With the classic implementation, `fftshift <scipy.fft.fftshift>` needs to be utilized.
+With the legacy implementation, `fftshift <scipy.fft.fftshift>` needs to be utilized.
   ``fftyp='twosided'`` produces the same behavior as the old version.
 * The parameter ``phase_shift=None`` ensures identical phases of the two versions. |ShortTimeFFT|'s default value of ``0`` produces an STFT slices with an additional linear phase term.

 ..
-The unit test ``test_short_time_fft.test_tutorial_stft_classic_stft``
+The unit test ``test_short_time_fft.test_tutorial_stft_legacy_stft``
    verifies that all calculated values in this subsection are correct.

 A spectrogram is defined as the absolute square of the STFT [4]_.
 The